 The bottom line

-A thoroughly conducted discovery phase is your key to a product the audience will love, developed on time and within budget.
+A thoroughly conducted discovery phase stages are your key to a product the audience will love, developed on time and within budget.
 For the engineers, the phase gives a clear roadmap, and for the client, it’s a guarantee every effort was made to deliver an outstanding solution.